 In terms of the handicap in NFL betting, there are a few key numbers that bettors should be aware of.
 By understanding what the key numbers are, you can avoid betting on a bad handicap and can even work out which team the bookmaker wants you to bet on.

 Similarly to the Run Line in baseball betting, most games in the NFL are decided by specific margins.
-The is the most common margin of victory in the NFL as most games are decided late on by a field goal, while seven is the second most common winning margin, as this is how many points a team is awarded for a touchdown plus an extra point for a successful conversion.
+The is the most common margin of victory in the NFL as most games are decided late on by a field goal (three points), while seven is the second most common winning margin, as this is how many points a team is awarded for a touchdown plus an extra point for a successful conversion.